 - Extreme tolerances to hydro-static pressures

 - Typically 30% more for installation than other conventional roll on coatings

 - Anti- fracture elements far less than NCS

-- Material application is layered in with multi-coats.
-Application takes
+- Material application is layered in with multi-coats, so application takes much longer

 - Dry-time is 3 times the amount of NCS